wheelerMT/pygpe/docs/source/user/starter_guide.rst

     import pygpe.scalar as gpe

-We shorten the import name to 'gpe' for better readability.
+We shorten the import name to `gpe` for better readability.
 The table below lists the system types and their respective import statements

 .. list-table::